Kullorsuaq: Economy

 Fishing – including narwhals and whales – and hunting – including fur seals and walruses – are the primary occupations in the area.
 The fish processing plant for Upernavik Seafood (a subsidiary of Royal Greenland) and the Pilersuisoq general store are the only organized employers in the settlement.

 Kullorsuaq is among the 10 poorest communities in Greenland, as are three other settlements in the archipelago – Naajaat, Nuussuaq, and Upernavik Kujalleq.

 Transport

 Air Greenland serves the village as part of a government contract, with twice-weekly helicopter flights to Nuussuaq and Upernavik.

 Population

 With 453 inhabitants (2020), Kullorsuaq is the largest settlement in the Upernavik Archipelago outside of Upernavik.
 It is one of the few settlements in the Avannaata municipality exhibiting significant growth patterns over the course of the last two decades, increasing by over 63% relative to its 1990 level and by almost 16% relative to its 2000 level.

+Climate

+Kullorsuaq has a tundra climate (Köppen climate classification ET) with very cold, long winters and chilly, short summers.
+Seasonal lag is so strong that August is the warmest month and very similar to July.
+February is the coldest month, and April is colder than December.